oVirt/ovirt-site/source/develop/release-management/features/engine/hostdev-passthrough.html.md

 *   SR-IOV kind of hostdev currently creates another device instead of updating the hostdev one
 *   SR-IOV assigns wrong address to a guest

+### Future planning

+#### Driver Blacklisting / Cmdline

+One of the missing pieces in current device assignment functionality is ability to blacklist specific device drivers.
+This is required for direct GPU assignment, as GPU drivers tend to have issues unbinding from the device (detach routine).
+At the same time, it might not be feasible to really blacklist (rd.blacklist) a driver, as multiple devices may be present and user might require some of them to be working normally.

+The solution is therefore using pci-stub, the null driver able to bind devices based on their (vendor id:product id) tuple.
+Pci-stub configuration can be specified on kernel cmdline.
+The functionality to edit cmdline would also open possibilities of adding virtualization specific options such as nestedvt, enabling iommu or specific quirks/hacks (unsafe interrupts come to mind).

+#### Assignment Without Address Exposure

+Current state of UI allows pinning a VM to specific host and select the host's devices for assignment.
+This is extremely limited and not user friendly.
+We should allow administrator to define devices (internally represented as (custom name -> (vendor id:product id))) and assign them.
+Issue with this approach: how do we handle same device on computer with different hw topology (= different iommu groups).

 ### References

 <references/>